-No person (whether mobility impaired or not) shall park a Vehicle, or allow it to idle in or block access to any area designated as a fire lane or fifteen feet in either direction of a fire hydrant.
+No person (even if mobility impaired) shall park a Vehicle, allow it to idle in, or block access to any area designated as a fire lane or any area within fifteen feet in either direction of a fire hydrant.
 Any emergency authorization for use of fire lanes must be obtained through the Department of Public Safety or the Department of Transportation and Parking.
-Pavement markings and/or signs will prominently indicate fire lanes.
+Pavement markings and/or signs will prominently indicate fire lanes on Campus.